AndieWill510/AnotherOption/Options/030-you-can-always-stim.md

 Always.

-Even when the room forbids it.
+Even when the room forbids some other version of it.

-Even when your family calls it embarrassing.
+Even when your family calls some other form embarrassing.

-Even when the police might misread your body before they understand your fear.

 That does not mean the world is safe.